fbpx

 Are Intel, IBM, and Samsung planning to expand into Energy Textiles?

-During our research, we discovered that several non-core companies were actively interested in developing Energy Textiles.
+Our research discovered that several non-core companies were actively interested in developing Energy Textiles.
 Their innovations highlighted piezoelectric and photovoltaic effects for their textile advancements.

 Conclusion